Banyc/UnforgettableNotes/README.md

 ## Tips

--   Don't click the review button ("✔️") unless you have 100% confidence on remembering the memo at that point.
+-   Don't click the review button ("✔️") unless you have 100% confidence in remembering the sticky note at that point.
--   Click the delete button ("🗑") if the memo is no longer needed or fully remembered.
+-   Click the delete button ("🗑") if the sticky note is no longer needed or fully remembered.
 -   Don't click the exit button ("X") if you don't want to **permanently** exit the APP.
 If you want it to pop up next time, simply switch to your working software.

 ## Memory Decay Theory